anasim1/Evaluating-leading-contributors-of-infant-mortality/README.md

 # Evaluating-leading-contributors-of-infant-mortality
-Coursework for Data Analysis and Machine Learning Course

 **Introduction:**
 The death of children under the age of one is known as infant mortality.
 The infant mortality rate